Billionaire Profile

 In-Depth Profile

-Katharina Otto-Bernstein was born in Hamburg, Germany, as the fourth child of entrepreneur Werner Otto and Maren Stücken.
-She attended St. Clare's Hall in Oxford, England, before earning a bachelor's degree and an MFA in Film from Columbia University.
+Katharina Otto-Bernstein was born in Hamburg, Germany, to Werner Otto, the founder of the Otto Group, which started as a mail-order business.
+She attended St. Clare's Hall in Oxford, England, and later earned a bachelor's degree and an MFA in Film from Columbia University.
+Growing up, she was exposed to the family's business empire, which included retail, real estate, and financial services.

 Rise to Success